 I met Eve once when she was heavy with a child and offered to declare to everybody what actually transpired.
 She just smiled.

 “Of all the gifts you gave me, father, the gift of knowledge is the one I most cherish.
-The gift of free will is better than spending eternities in gilded misery.
+The gift of free will is better than spending eternities in a gilded misery.
 Adam’s faith in you is boundless and his fall from grace brought him closer to me.
 To you.
 It does not matter what they call me.
 You brought me light.
 You are Lucifer, the light bearer who brightened my world.”

 Pic credit : Unsplash